abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit-activedirectory.md

 ```

-Replace each variable value with your own Active Directory environment settings.
+Replace each variable value with settings specific to your Active Directory environment.

 | Variable name        | Type		       | Description                        | Example  |